World Patient Safety Day adopted by 72nd World Health Assembly

 - Helping patients to contribute to their own safety

-Why WHO wants to establish a World Patient Safety Day
+Why WHO established a World Patient Safety Day

 Objectives of World Patient Safety Day